Best Time to Visit – Mudumu NP

 - Peak birding season with the arrival of migrant species

-- The heat can feel burdensome
+- The heat can be oppressive

 - Animals scatter, making wildlife viewing more challenging

 Best Time to go to Namibia by Major Park